Laurie Walker (artist): Early work

-Walker’s early installations combined botanical illustrations with industrial machinery.
+Walker's early installations combined botanical illustrations with industrial machinery.
 Utilizing diverse materials (such as: steel, copper, paraffin, watercolour on paper, book, pressed plant, glass, oak, Carrara marble, Belgian black marble, oak, beeswax and more...)
 Walker analyzed sculptural ciphers across knowledge domains.
-The theorist Daina Augaitis wrote (in a 1991 essay published by the Banff Centre for the Arts entitled ‘Seeing nature: and the works of Bill Viola and Laurie Walker’): "Each of these works draws on layers of reference which entwine historically constructed notions of knowledge, authority and beauty with contemporary understandings of natural environments."

-In the first decade after her graduation from university (1987-), Walker's signature style paid rigorous attention to materials.
+The theorist Daina Augaitis wrote (in a 1991 essay published by the Banff Centre for the Arts entitled 'Seeing nature: and the works of Bill Viola and Laurie Walker'): "Each of these works draws on layers of reference which entwine historically constructed notions of knowledge, authority and beauty with contemporary understandings of natural environments."
+In the first decade after her graduation from university (1987–), Walker's signature style paid rigorous attention to materials.
 She explored personal identity transformed through a synthesis of ancient mythological references, industrial tools, taxidermy, botanical illustrations and biological organisms (bioluminescent bacteria, pigs bladders, etc...).
-In 1994, this culminated in a solo show: "Laurie Walker - Seeing Blue" at the Musee d’art contemporain de Montreal, Montreal, QC.
-The curator of ‘Seeing Blue’, Pierre Landry described how: "The strange seductive power of these works stems as much from the mastery they show in their use of techniques and material, both varied (wood, copper, marble, watercolor) and sometimes, uncommon (peat moss, bioluminescent bacteria…) as from the symbolic information…"

-In 1994, the critic John Armstrong reiterated these assessments in a review of Walker’s work: "The natural, here as in her other works, is committed to representation's own symbiotic narratives."
+In 1994, this culminated in a solo show: "Laurie Walker - Seeing Blue" at the Musee d’art contemporain de Montreal, Montreal, Quebec.
+The curator of 'Seeing Blue', Pierre Landry described how: "The strange seductive power of these works stems as much from the mastery they show in their use of techniques and material, both varied (wood, copper, marble, watercolor) and sometimes, uncommon (peat moss, bioluminescent bacteria…) as from the symbolic information…" In 1994, the critic John Armstrong reiterated these assessments in a review of Walker's work: "The natural, here as in her other works, is committed to representation's own symbiotic narratives."

-Mid-career (1995-2005)
+Mid-career (1995–2005)

-In her mid career, Walker’s research interests expanded to include biomedical appendages, taxidermy, neurology, projection and EEG.
+In her mid career, Walker's research interests expanded to include biomedical appendages, taxidermy, neurology, projection and EEG.
 Her eclectic use of materials explored combinations of the organic and synthetic: Kheper beetle, gold leaf, sheep manure, peat moss, overhead projectors, water, IV bags, glass, watercolours on enlarged EEG printouts.
 In many respects, Walker’s distinctive hybrid creation constituted a unique sculptural vocabulary.

-The OBORO catalog for Walker’s show ‘Portrait of the Artist as a Wave’ (2001) analyzed her work as follows: "Since the late 1980s Laurie Walker has developed a singular body of work.
+The OBORO catalog for Walker’s show 'Portrait of the Artist as a Wave' (2001) analyzed her work as follows: "Since the late 1980s Laurie Walker has developed a singular body of work.
 The large sculptures and the drawings she has produced since that time have been nourished by interrogations concerning the forces of nature, spirituality and science....
 The installation at OBORO takes us this time into the world of sleep, inviting us to consider some of its phenomena....In a concrete way A Portrait of the Artist as a Wave is an interaction of light and water waves with patterns of the artist’s brain waves.
 In the words of the artist: "The work acts as a meditation on the flux of time and the nature of the wave while representing the mind as both scientific data and subjective imagery."’